Zettlr/zettlr-docs/docs/en/reference/settings.md

 In the general tab you find options that you might want to adjust if you begin using Zettlr to fit it to your needs.
 The application language is pretty self-explanatory.

-The “Night Mode” and “File information”-checkboxes control the display.
+The “Night Mode” and “File information” checkboxes control the display.
 The “Night Mode” is simply the dark theme Zettlr is capable of (and which you might want to control using the shortcut `Cmd/Ctrl+Alt+L` instead).
-Check the “File information”-checkbox to display meta information in the file list (although you can control this behaviour as well using its respective shortcut `Cmd/Ctrl+Alt+S`).
+Check the “File information” checkbox to display meta information in the file list (although you can control this behaviour as well using its respective shortcut `Cmd/Ctrl+Alt+S`).

 If you check “Hide directories during global search,” Zettlr will not display directories while performing a search. by selecting “Always load remote changes to the current file”, Zettlr will not ask you whether you’d like to replace the file in the editor.